 Riders simply stop at the controls and collect evidence of proof of passages (an ATM, till or café receipt) and answer information questions shown in their brevet card – just to make sure that everyone’s ride can be validated as a true audax at the end of the day.
 Control points are located in towns where plenty of cafes and shops can be found.

-Dusk is a 6.30pm by which time, the majority of riders will have returned but it is always a great idea to carry lights just in case of delay.
+Dusk is a 6.30pm and it is always a great idea to carry lights just in case of delay.

 Registration and ride finishing times

 Opens at 07:30 for an at 08:00 departure.
 Riders must complete the event between 14:50 and 21:40.

 Belbroughton Recreation Centre,DY9 9TG.
 Showers, changing Facilities and toilets are available at the HQ.

 The Recreation Centre is located at the end of a short private lane and signposted as ‘Recreation Centre’ on Hartle Lane (B4188) in Belbroughton.